hansreier/techreier/eDrops/src/main/resources/static/markdown/about/responsive_en.md

 The functionality in my web app is developed to be able to select font sizes based on viewport sizes.
 The background color on this page changes to white for small size, grey for medium size.
 The font size decreases accordingly to the background color (small and medium is set to the same).
-Basic information about your device included dimensions and changing viewport sizes is shown here.
+Basic information about your deviceinfo included dimensions and changing viewport sizes is shown here.

 Resize the window to test.